unioslo/brukerinfo/INSTALL.md

 Before you get Brukerinfo up and running you need to have:

-* A running apache2 web server with PHP5 and some Pear packages.
+* A running web server, e.g. Apache, with PHP5 and some Pear packages.
 * A running bofhd daemon with an updated configuration.
 * Access between the web server and the bofhd daemon.

-### Apache2
+### Web server

+You would need a web server to run the application on.

-Apache2 is the recommended web server, as it is the server Brukerinfo was developed on.
+Apache is the recommended web server, as it is the server the application was developed on.
 The project could either be in a subdirectory of a site, or get its own site (through `/etc/apache2/sites-available/`).